ottramst/terraform-provider-vaultwarden/docs/resources/user.md

 subcategory: ""
 description: |-
   This resource invites a user to the Vaultwarden server.
+  Requires admin_token to be set in the provider configuration.
 ---

 # vaultwarden_user (Resource)

 This resource invites a user to the Vaultwarden server.

+Requires `admin_token` to be set in the provider configuration.

 ## Example Usage